Psychological impact of climate change: History

-Today

-Today, climate change remains a pressing issue, with continued research and activism underscoring the urgency for comprehensive policy responses.
-As the effects of climate change become increasingly visible, the historical journey from early scientific understanding to international action highlights the critical need for ongoing engagement and solutions.

 Pathways

 Seeing reports and images from massive wildfires, which were made more frequent due to climate change, can leave psychological impacts on people (charred landscape after crown fire in the North Cascades National Park, United States).

 Three causal pathways by which climate change causes psychological effects have been suggested: direct, indirect, or via psychosocial awareness.
 In some cases, people may be affected via more than one pathway at once.

 There are three broad channels by which climate change affects people's mental state: directly, indirectly, or unconsciously.
 The direct channel includes stress-related conditions being caused by exposure to extreme weather events, such as cyclones and wildfires, causing conditions such as PTS and anxiety disorder.
 However, psychological impacts can also occur through less intense forms of climate change, such as through rising temperatures, leading to increased aggression.
 The indirect pathway occurs via disruption to economic and social activities, such as when an area of farmland becomes infertile due to desertification, a decrease in tourism due to damage to the landscape, or interruptions to transport.
 This can lead to increased stress, depression, and other psychological conditions such as anxiety.
 The third channel can be through conscious or unconscious awareness of the climate change threat, even by individuals not otherwise affected by it.
 This can be, for instance, feeling intimidated by the threats of food and water insecurity posed by climate change, which can lead to conflict.
 In general, populations living at sea level and in the Southern Hemisphere tend to be more exposed to economic disruption caused by climate change.
 Whereas recently identified climate-related psychological conditions like "eco-anxiety," resulting from emergent awareness of the threat, can affect people across the planet.